 How PMS Symptoms Influence Eating Behaviour

-Of course, it is absolutely fundamental to note that individuals can be suffering from these psychological ailments at any stage in their life, not necessarily due to their cycle stage.
+Of course, it is important to note that individuals can suffer from these psychological ailments at any stage in their life, nhey are not necessarily related to the menstrual cycle.
 In addition, suffering any of these symptoms does not necessarily mean you will have increased drive to eat.
 However, for some individuals it may shed some light on why you feel like snorting that entire bar of chocolate.

 Physical Manifestations: Increased Appetite